taliajmallo/rpgs/campaigns/Triplets/Jasskia/spellbook.md

 ### Level 1 Effects
-- Fade (Concealing, Illusion 1)
-  - Duration 1 round
-  - Saving Throw Will negates (harmless); Spell Resistance yes (harmless)
-  - Target Restrictions Selected
-The target of a wordspell with this effect word becomes invisible until the beginning of the caster’s next turn.
-If the target attacks or otherwise takes an offensive action, this effect ends.
-*Boost:* The target does not become visible if it attacks or takes an offensive action.
 - Friendship (Command, Enchantment 1)
   - Duration 10 minutes/level
   - Saving Throw Will negates; Spell Resistance yes